 Exhibition Podcast (hyperlinked)

 This episode of Interrogating Spaces profiles the latest Decolonising the Arts Curriculum exhibition at Central St Martins library, curated by Rahul Patel (Lecturer on MA MA Culture, Criticism and Curation at Central St Martins and Educational Developer at UAL’s Teaching and Learning exchange).
-It features conversations with the five featured artists (Maria Bendixen, Dr Jo Shah, Tobi Falade, Siyan Zhang and Joanna Mamede) about their displays within the exhibition.
+It features conversations with the five featured artists (Maria Bendixen, Dr Javeria Shah, Tobi Falade, Siyan Zhang and Joanna Mamede) about their displays within the exhibition.
 Through the ideas at play within each of their artworks, we gain insights into diverse positions on decolonisation.
 The feature is introduced by Rahul Patel.